aigc-apps/sd-webui-EasyPhoto/README.md

 If you meet some problems in the training, please refer to the [VQA](https://github.com/aigc-apps/sd-webui-EasyPhoto/wiki).

-We now support quick pull-ups from different platforms, refer to [Quick Start](#quick-start)。
+We now support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

-**New features!!** 🔥🔥 We currently support multiple people generation.
-**New features!!** 🔥🔥🔥🔥 We currently support different base models for training and inference.
+What's New:
-**New features!!** 🔥🔥🔥 We now support fine-tuning the background and calculating the similarity score between the generated image and the user.
+- **Support fine-tuning the background and calculating the similarity score between the generated image and the user.** [🔥🔥 2023.09.15]
+- **Support different base models for training and inference.** [🔥🔥 2023.09.08]
+- **Support multi-people generation!
+Add cache option to optimize inference speed.
+Add log refreshing on UI.** [🔥🔥 2023.09.06]
+- Create Code!
+Support for Windows and Linux Now. [🔥 2023.09.02]

 These are our generated results:
 ![results_1](images/results_1.jpg)
 ![results_2](images/results_2.jpg)
 ![results_3](images/results_3.jpg)

 Our ui interface is as follows:
 **train part:**
 ![train_ui](images/train_ui.jpg)
 **inference part:**
 ![infer_ui](images/infer_ui.jpg)

-# What's New
-- **Support fine-tuning the background and calculating the similarity score between the generated image and the user.** [🔥🔥 2023.09.15]
-- **Support different base models for training and inference.** [🔥🔥 2023.09.08]
-- **Support multi-people generation!
-Add cache option to optimize inference speed.
-Add log refreshing on UI.** [🔥🔥 2023.09.06]
-- Create Code!
-Support for Windows and Linux Now. [🔥 2023.09.02]

 # TODO List
 - Support chinese ui.